fml-fam/fmlr/README.md

 ## [2,]    0    0
 ## [3,]    0    0
 ```

+Also, **do not allow a realloc to trigger on the inherited pointer**.

 Next we initialize a skeleton for a GPU matrix by first initializing the card and then calling the constructor `gpumat()`.
 This only initializes the object and does not yet allocate any data on the GPU.
 The object is automatically resized in `cpu2gpu()`.